Director Compliance in India: Annual KYC, Disqualification, and Appointment Rules Explained (2026 Update)

 How MCA Tracks Director Compliance under V3

-- Duplicate email or mobile numbers used across KYC filings, and
+• Duplicate email or mobile usage across directors

 Common Compliance Mistakes Founders Should Avoid